-- (5714 N. Novotny Rd., Northport).
+- (5714 N. Novotny Road, Northport).
 Follow M–22 from Suttons Bay, turning left on Setterbo Road.
-Turn left on Kolarik Road (look for the church) for a quarter mile and then turn on Novotny Road for one mile (look for the big rock on the right–hand side of the road).
+Turn left on Kolarik Road (look for the church) for a quarter mile and then turn on Novotny Road for 1 mile (look for the big rock on the right–hand side of the road).
 Featuring Honeycrisp, Jonagold, Jonared, Mutsu, Northern Spy and many more.
 (231–386–5223)

 - Jelink Orchards

 - (5282 N. Jelink Road, Northport).
 Many apple varieties can be found here.
 A second farm stand is found at 608 St. Joseph St./M–22 in Suttons Bay, the last house on the right before M–204.
 (231–271–3986)